-Therapists must cover their hands with clean well-fitting single-use disposable gloves:
+Beauty professionals must cover their hands with clean well-fitting single-use disposable gloves:

-- Before commencing hair removal or where there is mucus/body fluids, blood or non-intact skin. - 2) After touching any object which has not been subject to a process of cleansing and sterilisation unless an effective sterile barrier is used.
+- 1) Before commencing hair removal or where there is mucus/body fluids, blood or non-intact skin. - 2) After touching any object which has not been subject to a process of cleansing and sterilisation unless an effective sterile barrier is used.